datajerk/ctf-write-ups/nullcon_hackim2020/dora/README.md

 ### Loop

 1. Get image, save a copy for debugging.
-2. Convert background to red to help with template matching (unsure if that really makes a different).
+2. Convert background to red to help with template matching (unsure if that really makes a difference).
 3. For each furry find them with OpenCV template matching and replace the bounding box with red.
-4. Cut up the image into quads, and report the image that is not solid red.
+4. Cut up the image into quads, and report the image that is not solid red as Dora's location.
 5. Goto 1.

 ### Code